Stephanie G Wheeler, MD

 Contributor disclosures are reviewed for conflicts of interest by the editorial group.
 When found, these are addressed by vetting through a multi-level review process, and through requirements for references to be provided to support the content.
 Appropriately referenced content is required of all authors and must conform to UpToDate standards of evidence.

 INTRODUCTION — It is estimated that up to 84 percent of adults have low back pain at some time in their lives [1,2].
 For many individuals, episodes of back pain are self-limited.
 Patients who continue to have back pain beyond the acute period (four weeks) have subacute back pain (lasting between 4 and 12 weeks) and may go on to develop chronic back pain (persists for ≥12 weeks) .
 Rarely, back pain is a harbinger of serious medical illness.

 This discussion will focus on an approach to the initial evaluation, including diagnostic tests, of a patient presenting with low back pain in the primary care setting.
 The treatment of acute, subacute, and chronic low back pain are discussed separately.
 (See "Treatment of acute low back pain" and "Subacute and chronic low back pain: Pharmacologic and noninterventional treatment" and "Subacute and chronic low back pain: Nonsurgical interventional treatment" and "Subacute and chronic low back pain: Surgical treatment".)

-TERMINOLOGY — Several terms are used to describe conditions related to the back, based upon radiologic findings (eg, spondylosis), physical findings (eg, lumbar lordosis), and clinical or neurologic features (eg, radiculopathy, sciatica).
+TERMINOLOGY — Several terms are used to describe conditions related to the back, based upon radiologic findings (eg, spondylosis), physical findings (radiculopathy), and symptoms (sciatica).
 These terms are defined in the table (table 1).

 EPIDEMIOLOGY — In 2010, back symptoms were the principal reason for 1.3 percent of office visits in the United States .
 Spinal disorders accounted for 3.1 percent of diagnoses in outpatient clinics.